Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

-1. On the condition that you comply with this Terms of Service, Pixboost grants you a non-exclusive, non-transferable, revocable license to access the Services of Pixboost solely for the purpose of enabling you to use the Service in the manner permitted by these Terms of Service.
+1. On the condition that you comply with this Terms of Service, Pixboost grants you a non-exclusive, non-transferable, revocable license to access the Services of Pixboost solely to enable you to use the Service in the manner permitted by these Terms of Service.